This document provides instructions on running the JWST Science Calibration Pipeline (referred to as “the pipeline”) and individual pipeline steps.

 Many pipeline steps rely on the use of reference files that contain different types of calibration data or information necessary for processing the data.
 The reference files are instrument-specific and are periodically updated as the data processing evolves and the understanding of the instruments improves.
 They are created, tested, and validated by the JWST Instrument Teams.
 They ensure all the files are in the correct format and have all required header keywords.
 The files are then delivered to the Reference Data for Calibration and Tools (ReDCaT) Management Team.
 The result of this process is the files being ingested into the JWST Calibration Reference Data System (CRDS), and made available to the pipeline team and any other ground subsystem that needs access to them.

 Information about all the reference files used by the Calibration Pipeline can be found at Reference File Information, as well as in the documentation for each Calibration Step that uses a reference file.
+Information on reference file types and their correspondence to calibration steps is described within the table at Reference File Types.

 CRDS reference file mappings are usually set by default to always give access